- Miss Furr and Miss Skeene (2012)

 ca. 8'30"

-Click here to listen to the piece (YouTube).
+Click here to listen to a recording of the piece.

 Sofia Kamayianni